izzy-robinson/msc-thesis/Optimisation Problems.md

 :align: center
 ```

 Notice that within the feasible set (opaque purple region) the value of the objective function (dashed black line) can continue increasing to infinity without ever hitting a constraint (solid purple line).
-This means the LP is \textit{unbounded} so no optimal solution can be found.[^5]
+This means the LP is *unbounded* so no optimal solution can be found.[^5]

 [^5]: Had our task been to *minimise* the objective function, we would have succeeded.